 Do you know what is appropriate?
 Now’s the time to get clear on work Christmas party etiquette.

 With the festive season just around the corner, anticipation and excitement surrounding your workplace’s end of year celebrations is building.
-After a tumultuous year, these celebrations are an opportunity for employees to unwind, re-establish team morale and celebrate the years work.
-However, the activities and behaviours often involved with such celebrations can create a wave of issues that have potential to cause long-lasting harm to your company.
+After a tumultuous year, these celebrations are an opportunity for employees to unwind, re-establish team morale and celebrate the year’s work.
+However, the activities and behaviours often involved with such celebrations can create a wave of issues that have the potential to cause long-lasting harm to your company.
 WCA Solutions has identified potential challenges employers should be aware of before the festivities commence.

 Ensure appropriate use of social media at your work Christmas party

 While social media is a good mechanism for capturing memorable moments, it also means any negative portrayals of your company will be shared with the public and carry negative consequences for your company’s reputation.
 Internally, any inappropriate or offensive social media posts may be seen as bullying or harassment and create internal conflict amongst employees.
 This can deteriorate relationships to the detriment of your company’s productivity.
 It is recommended companies conduct a review of their social media policy and procedure and communicate expectations to all employees before the event.

 Code of Conduct

 Remind employees of what is appropriate conduct at work functions